 The first step in this is to gather information about: who lives here on the Peninsula; who might be vulnerable in the context of an AF8 disruption; what resources we have within the community that could be vital to helping our families and vulnerable residents.

-The KPCA Emergency Response Group has launched GetsReady, a web-based application, which was developed out of emergency response experiences from the Christchurch earthquakes.
+In August 2020 KPCA Emergency Response Group launched GetsReady, a web-based application, which was developed out of emergency response experiences from the Christchurch earthquakes.
 For a description of the system and in particular the privacy aspects of GetsReady visit the information page.

-The Kelvin Peninsula has its own GetsReady site, where you can register your household address, your needs during an emergency, resources you have that you could share and skill sets which would be of help to the community in an emergency.
-We encourage you to sign up: the more residents who register, the better the assistance that can be provided in an emergency.
+The Kelvin Peninsula is now part of the Otago GetsReady system where you can register your household address, your needs during an emergency, resources you have that you could share and skill sets which would be of help to the community in an emergency.
+We encourage you to sign up: the more households who register, the better the assistance that can be provided in an emergency.